wdoyle42/wdoyle42.github.io/_posts/2016-04-08-futureofstudentaid.md

 State financial aid would be need-based, and focused in large part on encouraging student choice.

-Instituions (public and private), if they charged a lot more than the financial aid programs covered, would make sure that any student they admitted could afford to attend-- they would practice need-blind admissions and need-based financial aid.
+Institutions (public and private), if they charged a lot more than the financial aid programs covered, would make sure that any student they admitted could afford to attend-- they would practice need-blind admissions and need-based financial aid.

-While the federal government has kept its part of the bargain, states and institutions havd drifted away from their original commitments.
+While the federal government has kept its part of the bargain, states and institutions have drifted away from their original commitments.

 Federal government
 -------------------